What is Psychosis? Symptoms of Psychosis

 Psychosis becomes apparent through the appearance of a range of symptoms that affect an individual's thoughts, feelings, and behaviours.
 Symptoms of psychosis are frequently separated into "positive" and "negative" symptoms.
 "Positive' symptoms are changes in thoughts and feelings that are "added on" to a person's experiences (e.g., paranoia or hearing voices).
 "Negative" symptoms are things that are "taken away" or reduced (e.g., reduced motivation or reduced intensity of emotion).

 Some of the positive symptoms include:

 Delusions are very firmly held, false beliefs that are not consistent with one's culture.
 These beliefs cannot be shaken despite reason or proof to the contrary.
 They are often very unique to the person.
 It is often very difficult for other people to understand why the person holds this belief.

 Examples of delusions include:

 I thought I had invented several things already.
 I thought people from the States stole my ideas when I was six years old.
 I thought they were paying my grandpa off for my inventions.
 I thought he was a millionaire from my inventions.- Garnet, youth

-- being followed or monitored
+- feeling they are being watched, followed or monitored in some way

-- being plotted against
+- believing they are being plotted against

-- having special abilities or "powers"
+- believing they have special abilities or "powers"

 Just then, surprisingly, there were voices bouncing off the wall, they were in different language that Ajax couldn't understand.
 "Go away!"
 Ajax thought, but they didn't go away, they just got louder and weirder.- Ajax, youth